sdatspun2/deprecation-header/draft.md

 ### Date

-The value of `date` property, if present, would be the date when resource was deprecated.
-It would be in the form of a quoted HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.
+The value of `date` property, if present, is the date when resource was deprecated.
+It is in the form of a quoted HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.

-Following example shows that the resource in context is deprecated on Friday, November 11, 2018 at 23:59:59 GMT.
+Following example shows that the resource context has been deprecated on Friday, November 11, 2018 at 23:59:59 GMT.

     Deprecation: date="Fri, 11 Nov 2018 23:59:59 GMT"

-Date could be in future too.
-If the value of `date` is in future, it means that the resource would be deprecated on the given date in future.
+The deprecation date can be in the future.
+If the value of `date` is in the future, it means that the resource will be deprecated at the given date in future.